Here I Come Falling

-Here I Come Falling was a post-hardcore band from Springfield, Missouri, formed in 2005.
+Here I Come Falling was an American post-hardcore band from Springfield, Missouri, formed in 2005.
 They were signed to Rise Records in 2007.
 They released one album, Oh Grave, Where Is Thy Victory, on January 8, 2008.
 The album charted at number 46 on the Top Billboard Christian Albums.
 They broke up in August 2008.
 They stated lineup changes and "other troubles" as the reason for the breakup.

+Musical style

+Alternative Press Magazine said that the band "boasts a sonically manic sensibility."
+AllMusic said: "Their guitar leads may be plugged straight into the Devil's amplifier, yet their feet are planted on the path to Christ the Savior.
+No wonder their debut album, Oh Grave, Where Is thy Victory, boasts such Byzantine poetry for lyrics -- the meaning is suspect and subject to endless speculation and interpretation, just like most Sunday morning sermons."
+The band's influences include Underoath and The Chariot.